nithyaramakrishnan/data-shield/backup-restore.md

 {: tip}

-1. Create a [service ID](/docs/services/cloud-object-storage?topic=cloud-object-storage-service-credentials) by using the instructions in the {{site.data.keyword.cos_short}} documentation.

-2. Create HMAC credentials.
-The credentials and ID allow the backup job to authenticate to {{site.data.keyword.cos_short}}.
-For more information about credentials, see [Using HMAC credentials](/docs/services/cloud-object-storage?topic=cloud-object-storage-hmac).
+1. Create a [service ID](/docs/services/cloud-object-storage?topic=cloud-object-storage-service-credentials) by using the instructions in the {{site.data.keyword.cos_short}} documentation, and selecting the option to include HMAC credentials.
+The backup job uses the HMAC credentials to authenticate to {{site.data.keyword.cos_short}}.

-3. Create a Kubernetes secret with the credentials to authenticate to {{site.data.keyword.cos_short}}.
+2. Create a Kubernetes secret with the credentials to authenticate to {{site.data.keyword.cos_short}}.

     ```
     kubectl create secret generic enclave-manager-backup-credentials --from-literal=AWS_ACCESS_KEY_ID=<key id> --from-literal=AWS_SECRET_ACCESS_KEY=<secret>
     ```
     {: codeblock}

-4. In the Helm chart, set the following values before you deploy.
+3. Add the following options to your `helm install` command when installing Data Shield, or to your `helm upgrade` command when upgrading an existing Data Shield instance.
+Modify the values appropriately for your environment.

     ```
-    enclaveos-chart.Manager.backup.cron-schedule=0 0 * * *
+    --set enclaveos-chart.Backup.CronSchedule="0 0 * * *"
-    enclaveos-chart.Manager.backup.cos-endpoint=https://s3.us.cloud-object-storage.appdomain.cloud
-    enclaveos-chart.Manager.backup.cos-bucket=<orgname>-enclave-manager-backups
-    enclaveos-chart.Manager.backup.cos-hmac-secret=enclave-manager-backup-credentials
+    --set global.S3.Endpoint=https://s3.us.cloud-object-storage.appdomain.cloud
+    --set global.S3.Bucket=<orgname>-enclave-manager-backups
+    --set global.S3.HmacSecretName=enclave-manager-backup-credentials
     ```
     {: codeblock}

-    Optionally, you can also set `enclaveos-chart.Manager.backup.cos-prefix` to a path within the {{site.data.keyword.cos_short}} bucket where you want to store the backup.
-By default, backups are prefixed with the cluster name.
+    Optionally, you can also set `enclaveos-chart.Backup.S3Prefix` to a path within the {{site.data.keyword.cos_short}} bucket where you want to store the backup.
+By default, backups are stored at the bucket root.
     {: tip}